Board of Directors

 Ben Worthington, Secretary, has extensive experience in community service.
-He has served on the Board of Directors for the Epilepsy Foundation in Middle Tennessee for 10 years, led a coalition of three communities to interact with local and state government, and serves as International Goodwill Ambassador for Missionvale.
+He has served on the Board of Directors for the Epilepsy Foundation in Middle Tennessee since 1988, led a coalition of three communities to interact with local and state government, and serves as International Goodwill Ambassador for Missionvale.
 Ben currently works for Ford Motor Company as an engineer in its Powertrain organization and lives in Detroit, Michigan.
 He serves on the Ford FIRST Board of Directors and volunteers as a judge for regional, district, state, and international events.
 He has continued to support the FIRST Robitics organization in South Africa which includes five other countries under the leadership of Johannes de Vries.

-An international service assignment led Ben and Linda to Port Elizabeth, South Africa for two years (2010-2012).
+An international service assignment led Ben to Port Elizabeth, South Africa for two years (2010-2012).
 It was such a great opportunity to become involved with the Missionvale Care Center and the Ford Wellness Group while working on this project.
 Missionvale is a township whose people lead and inspire you to help them succeed.
-This experience – this cultural immersion – has bound our hearts to the people of South Africa.
-We are honored to join this remarkable journey with its branches to other countries that support this township.
+This experience – this cultural immersion – has bound his heart to the people of South Africa.
+He is honored to join this remarkable journey with its branches to other countries that support this township.
 The success of many other parts of the world are tied to what happens in Missionvale because its “plan” can translate into any language.

 Dan Gensler, Treasurer, is the founder and President of The Gensler Group, which he began in 1995.
 The Gensler Group is Coronado’s boutique financial planning and investment firm serving individuals, families and business owners alike.
 Dan’s ability to combine compassion with financial expertise has been the foundation of his success.
 He co-authored Essential Truths about Investing, a Guide for Managing your Life Savings.